 It is also used for skin cancer that is likely to return, is growing fast, or has a high risk of spreading.

 You will be awake during the surgery.
-Your doctor will give you medicine to numb the area so you will not feel pain.
-When the skin is numb, your doctor will start to remove the cancer and a small amount of healthy tissue, one layer of skin at a time.
+Your doctor will give you medicine (local anesthetic) to numb the area so you won't feel pain.
+When the skin is numb, your doctor will start to remove the cancer and a small amount of healthy tissue.

 You should be able to return to your normal routine on the same day or the day after the surgery.
 But your doctor may ask you to limit activity until your follow-up appointment in 1 to 2 weeks.
 Some soreness, swelling, or bruising is normal.